 BIO

 Minna is a Nigerian-Finnish and Swedish feminist author and social critic.
 Her research interests include the politics of knowledge production, the progression of feminist theory, and contemporary African thought.
-Her debut book Sensuous Knowledge has been translated into multiple languages and she is currently writing a polemical book about feminism in relation to Africa.
-She is a frequently sought essayist, keynote speaker, lecturer, and commentator and has drawn over a million readers to her multiple award-winning blog MsAfropolitan.
-Minna has presented talks at some of the world’s most prominent institutions, including the UN, EU, Oxford Union, Cambridge Union, Yale University, and the Singularity University at NASA and her writing is published by the Guardian, Al Jazeera, The Philosopher, and The Independent among others.
-She has consulted governments on race and gender equality and has curated events at The Victoria & Albert Museum in London.
-Minna’s academic background is in Political Science and Gender Studies with a specialization in feminist theory from SOAS, University of London.
-She sits on the council of The Royal Institute of Philosophy and the boards of The African Feminist Initiative at Pennsylvania State University, The Interdisciplinary Journal for the Study of the Sahel, the Emerge network, and is an associate with Perspectiva.
+Her debut book, Sensuous Knowledge, has been translated into multiple languages, and she is currently writing a polemical book about feminism in relation to Africa.
+She has drawn over a million readers to her multiple award-winning blog MsAfropolitan.
+Minna has presented talks at prominent institutions, including the UN, the Oxford Union, the Cambridge Union, Yale University, and the Singularity University at NASA.
+She has consulted governments on race and gender equality and has curated events at the Victoria & Albert Museum in London.
+Minna sits on the council of the Royal Institute of Philosophy and the boards of the African Feminist Initiative at Pennsylvania State University, the Interdisciplinary Journal for the Study of the Sahel, and the Emerge network, and is an associate with Perspectiva.

 PUBLICATIONS